loelschlaeger/locglob/README.md

 - interrupt_rate: A numeric between 0 and 1, determining the rate to check for premature interruption.

 ### neighborhood selection
-- neighbor_number: number of neighbors
+- neighbor_number: The number of neighbors in each neighborhood.
-- neighbor_beta: weight factor
+- neighbor_beta: A weight factor to account for the function's curvature in the neighborhood selection.